 Exclusivity and uniqueness are some of the pillars that these shoppers keep in mind.
 Brands like Starbucks, Victoria’s Secret, and Chanel have mastered the art of experiential shopping.
 But don’t worry, so can you.

-Remember, you know your customers more than anybody else.
+While it’s easy to think of your customers as a homogenous group, they’re very different.
 They each have their own needs and interact with your products, services, and store differently.
 Understanding these interactions and integrating strategies to meet those needs can make all the difference for you and your business.
 Once you have an idea of the type of shoppers you most often attract, you can develop an in-depth strategy to capture them.
-Remember, creating a one-size-fits-all strategy can harm you more than help you.
+Remember, creating a one-size-fits-all strategy can do more harm than good.

 Need help figuring out what that strategy looks like?
 UpSellit can help you develop the conversion optimization solution that best suits your business.